Sleep Talk Blog, Health & Wellbeing

 SAD is one of the most intensely researched types of depression.
 Several causes have been linked to SAD, including:

-• Disrupted body clock – in countries like England, where there are significant changes in weather patterns and daylight hours, people have a higher chance of body clock disruption, which can trigger SAD.
+- Disrupted body clock - In countries like England, where there are significant changes in weather patterns and daylight hours, people are more likely to experience body clock disruption, which can trigger SAD.

-• Stressful times of the year – Christmas and New Year are the most common months for SAD because they are stressful and intense.
-Upsetting memories and loneliness can also create a pattern of SAD spread across certain dates.
+- Stressful times of the year - Christmas and New Year are the most common months for SAD because they are stressful and intense.
+Upsetting memories and loneliness can also create a pattern of SAD spread across specific dates.

-I think I may be suffering with Seasonal Affective Disorder, How can I help myself
+I think I may be suffering from seasonal affective disorder.
+How can I help myself?

 The best way to help yourself is to talk to someone about your feelings.
 Following this, you can try the following steps:

-• Make the most of natural and cool light – natural light is essential for our mental health, and cool light sources mimic it best.
+- Make the most of natural and cool light - Natural light is essential for our mental health, and cool light sources best mimic it.

-• Bring nature indoors – houseplants and bonsai trees will give you something to care for and connect you to nature without leaving your house.
+- Bringing nature indoors - houseplants and bonsai trees will give you something to care for and connect you to nature without requiring you to leave your house.

 When and how to get help

 When your feelings start interfering with your day-to-day life, you should talk to someone about it.
 You can begin by speaking to a GP about your mental health.
-Your GP will be able to prescribe medication and refer you to NHS therapies.
+Your GP can prescribe medication and refer you to NHS therapies.

-If you need someone to talk to right now about your feelings and worries, you can call Samaritans on 116 123 confidentially for free.
-You can also use this free online NHS tool to find your local NHS urgent mental health helpline.
+If you need someone to talk to about your feelings and worries, call Samaritans on 116 123 confidentially for free.
+You can also use this free online NHS tool to find your local urgent mental health helpline.